earthaddicted/-p-folder.github.io/small-greeting-card/README.md

-github page project greeting card https://earthaddicted.github.io/portfolio-folder.github.io/
+# greeting-card look at the page https://earthaddicted.github.io/greeting-card/